 When he lived, Da Ra Bendre was known for his temper and his enthusiasm to engage in a quarrel.
 He himself attributed this temperament, with no little pride, to the ಮಣ್ಣಿನ ಗುಣ (maṇṇina guṇa: ~ quality of the soil) of his beloved Dharwad.
 He was, to use a felicitous Kannada word, a ಜಗಳಗಂಟ (jagaḷagaṇṭa: ~a quarrelsome fellow).
-It is said that when asked once why he’d chosen not to spend time abroad as a poet-in-residence, he answered with, “What am I going to go and do there when I amn’t even done with all my quarrels in Dharwad!”
+It is said that when asked once why he’d chosen not to spend time abroad as a poet-in-residence, he answered with, “What am I going to go and do there when I haven’t even finished with all my quarrels in Dharwad!”
 As he grew in stature as a poet, so did criticism of his work – often poorly informed and occasionally malicious.
 Never one to take an insult lying down, Bendre confronted these critics both in his poetry and in person.

 Contrariwise, Bendre held a particular affection for the rasika**, the sahrudaya.
-Indeed, one could go as far as to say that the rasika-sahrudaya, no matter their rank or qualifications, was Bendre’s “favourite person”, the raison d’etre of his poetry.
+Indeed, one could go as far as to say the rasika-sahrudaya, no matter their rank or qualification, was Bendre’s “favourite person”, the raison d’etre of his poetry.
 This is borne out not only by Bendre’s poems but by the many generous things he had to say about them in his prose writings.
 Here are a few excerpts.

 “Poetry is the rest-home built to bring the joy of happiness to the rasika, the kindred spirit.”

 “Like the poet, the rasika too has the “illuminating eye”.
 He too has the facility to “get the eyes to open”.